yonixw/r-place-selfhosted-ui/README.md

 ![Example](public/readme_example.png)

+## CodeSandbox Demo

+See how to get it running right away: https://youtu.be/5_Pc0r8Mipo

 ## How to Run

 The front is a React project.
-The backend is a Nodejs project.
-Simply:

 - Clone the repo
 - Run `npm install`